top of page

 Pharmacist showing medicine to a customer in a pharmacy.
 Shelves filled with bottles in the background.
 Text: "Pharmacists Face Disparities and thats why they are key to solving them."

-Pharmacists Leading Change in Population Health & Equity
+Pharmacists Leading Change in Reducing Health Disparities

 References